Easy recipes from around the World, including Great British classics, dinners and snacks

 Campfire Stew Recipe

-Servings depend on the size of your gammon and what you serve it with, either mashed potato, rice, potato wedges or just nice fresh crusty bread.
+Number of servings depends on the size of your gammon and what you serve it with.

 Ingredients

-• 1 x 750g - 1Kg smoked or unsmoked gammon joint - halved horizontally so you have two pieces
+• 1 x 750g - 1Kg smoked or unsmoked gammon joint - all packaging removed and halved horizontally

 • 3 bell peppers (one of each colour, red, yellow, and green) - sliced

-• 3 cloves garlic cloves - minced or finely chopped
+• 3 cloves garlic - minced or finely chopped

-• 1 400g tin red kidney beans in chilli sauce - including the sauce
+• 1 400g (14 oz) tin red kidney beans in chilli sauce - including the sauce

 • 2 tablespoons tomato puree (paste in the US)